 The Huayna Picchu hike is a challenge, the walk to top of the mountain is 2 hrs approx, the descent it is 1hr 40min.
 If you want to lose your fear of heights, This mountain is a good place for this challenge.
-Book online your Huayna Picchu ticket, This challenge is waiting for you!
+Book online your Entrance Fee to Machu Picchu, This challenge is waiting for you!

 Service Level: Huayna Picchu hike difficult and moderate.